 Ensuring Europe’s security has become a top priority.
 With the increase of migrants, tourism and terrorist attacks in the last couple of years, it has become more evident that there has to be another layer added to the screening process for all those crossing Europe’s borders.
 EU citizens will rest easier knowing that all those currently traveling to the Schengen Area (60 nationalities) who do not require a visa, will now have to provide their information and apply for a travel authorization beforehand.

-With that in mind, the EU Council has created the European Travel Information Authorization System (ETIAS visa), an automated IT system that will help identify and assess any risks associated with visa-exempt nationals traveling to and within the Schengen Area.
+With that in mind, the EU Council has created the European Travel Information Authorization System (ETIAS visa waiver), an automated IT system that will help identify and assess any risks associated with visa-exempt nationals traveling to and within the Schengen Area.

 ETIAS Europe will assist in determining all those who may compromise security or pose an irregular migration danger before going to the EU.
 By requiring that all visa-exempt travelers apply for a travel authorization through the ETIAS EU system will heighten security by gathering information on previously unknown visitors, that will be paramount to Member States’ border control and law enforcement authorities.